PierreAnken/TrainingJava/Exercices/Train/readme.md

 ### Used functionalities
 - Interface
-- Abstract data types (E)
+- Enumeration
-- Double custom linked list
+- Double "custom" linked list

 ### Description
 - We manage a train